cybrcore/cybrdots/firefox/about-firefox.md

 ![Firefox banner](../assets/firefox.png)

 # Cybrfox (WIP)
-Theme for Firefox browser inspired by the color palette popularized by **Cyberpunk 2077**.
+Theme for Firefox browser inspired by cyberpunk aesthetics.

 > [!CAUTION]
 > This theme is still work in progress and was not made with other users in mind.